List of Gilmore Girls characters: Paris Geller

-Paris Eustace Geller, played by Liza Weil, is introduced in the second episode of season 1 and makes her last appearance in the penultimate episode of season 7.
-The child of wealthy Jewish parents, she was raised almost completely by her Portuguese nanny.
-Initially, Paris is threatened by Rory's academic prowess, which is compounded by her schoolmate crush, Tristin Dugray (Chad Michael Murray), budding interest in Rory.
+Paris Geller, portrayed by Liza Weil, enters Gilmore Girls in season 1, episode 2, and concludes her appearances in season 7.
+Raised by wealthy Jewish parents and primarily by her Portuguese nanny, Paris initially feels threatened by Rory's academic success, especially when their mutual crush Tristin Dugray (Chad Michael Murray) shows interest in Rory.
+Despite her initial hostility, Paris bonds with Rory over time, sharing dreams of Harvard but ending up at Yale after Paris is rejected by Harvard.